mojaloop/contrib-pisp-demo-svc/docs/design/mojaloop_integration.md

 ### `PUT /participants`

 This endpoint is used by the PISP demo server in the linking process to obtain the list of FSPs that are available in the Mojaloop network.
 Below are the values for some specific variables to register this endpoint:

 - `HOST_URL`      : URL of the central ledger service in Mojaloop.
 Example: `https://central-ledger.local`.
-- `TYPE_ENUM`     : `FSIOP_CALLBACK_URL_PARTICIPANT_PUT`
+- `TYPE_ENUM`     : `FSPIOP_CALLBACK_URL_PARTICIPANT_PUT`
 - `PISP_ENDPOINT` : URL of the PISP endpoint that handles this callback.
 Example: `https://pisp-demo-server.local/participants`.

 ### `PUT /parties/{Type}/{ID}`

 This endpoint is used by the PISP demo server in both the linking and transfer processes to perform a lookup and get information about a particular party.
 Below are the values for some specific variables to register this endpoint:

 - `HOST_URL`      : URL of the central ledger service in Mojaloop.
 Example: `https://central-ledger.local`.
-- `TYPE_ENUM`     : `FSIOP_CALLBACK_URL_PARTIES_PUT`
+- `TYPE_ENUM`     : `FSPIOP_CALLBACK_URL_PARTIES_PUT`
 - `PISP_ENDPOINT` : URL of the PISP endpoint that handles this callback.
                     Example: `https://pisp-demo-server.local/parties/{{partyIdType}}/{{partyIdentifier}}`.

 ### `PUT /parties/{Type}/{ID}/error`

 This endpoint is used by the PISP demo server in both the linking and transfer processes to receive error information for party lookup operations, if any.
 Below are the values for some specific variables to register this endpoint:

 - `HOST_URL`      : URL of the central ledger service in Mojaloop.
 Example: `https://central-ledger.local`.
 - `TYPE_ENUM`     : `FSPIOP_CALLBACK_URL_PARTIES_PUT_ERROR`
 - `PISP_ENDPOINT` : URL of the PISP endpoint that handles this callback.
                     Example: `https://pisp-demo-server.local/parties/{{partyIdType}}/{{partyIdentifier}}/error`.

 ### `PUT /consentRequests/{ID}`